 What is the alternative to 2 way (synchronous) communication between services?

 The answer can among others be found in Pat Hellands “Life Beyond Distributed Transactions – An Apostate’s Opinion” (original article from 2007) / “Life Beyond Distributed Transactions – An Apostate’s Opinion” (updated and abbreviated version from 2016)

 - Transactions lock resources while they are active

-Services are autonomous , so if another service, through a distributed transaction, is allowed to lock resources in your service, it will be a clear violation of the autonomy
+Services are autonomous , so it’s clear that if through a distributed transaction, another service is allowed to lock resources in your service, it will be a clear violation of your services autonomy

 - A service can NOT be expected to complete its processing within a specified time interval – it is autonomous and therefore in control of how and when it wants to perform its processing.
-This mean that the weakest link (Service) in a chain of updates determines the strength of the chain.
+This means that the weakest link (Service) in a chain of cross service calls/updates determines the strength of the entire chain.

 - Locking, depending on the type of lock, potentially keeps other transactions from completing their job

 - Locking does not scale